-Version 3.0 exception class Description Legacy symbol (and number) TransactionBacklog #rtErrSignalAbort (6009) #rtErrSignalFinishTransaction When System inTransaction returns false (running outside a transaction), Stone requested Gem to abort.
-This error is generated only if you have executed the method enableSignaledAbortError.
-No arguments.
-(6012) When System inTransaction returns true (the session is in transaction), Stone has requested the session to commit, abort, or continue (with continueTransaction) the current transaction.
-This error is received only if you have executed the method enableSignaledFinishTransactionError.
-ObjectsCommittedNotification #rtErrSignalCommit (6008) An element of the notify set was committed and added to the signaled objects set.
-This error is received only if you have executed the method enableSignaledObjectsError .
-No arguments.
-InterSessionSignal #rtErrSignalGemStoneSession (6010) Your session received a signal from another GemStone session.
-This error is received only if you have executed the method enableSignaledGemstoneSessionError.
-Arguments: 1.
+Version 3.1 exception class Legacy symbol (and number) Description InterSessionSignal #rtErrSignalGemStoneSession (6010) Your session received a signal from another GemStone session.
+This error is received only if you have executed either System enableSignaledGemstoneSessionError or InterSessionSignal enableSignalling.
+InterSessionSignal arguments: 1.
 The session ID of the session that sent the signal.
 2. An integer representing the signal.
 3. A message string.
 AlmostOutOfMemory #rtErrSignalAlmostOutOfMemory (6013) Temporary object memory for the session is almost full.
 The error is deferred if in user action or index maintenance.
+This error is received only if you have executed either System enableAlmostOutOfMemoryError or AlmostOutOfMemory enable.
 RepositoryError #rtErrTranlogDirFull (2339) All available transaction log directories or partitions are full.
-This error is received if you are DataCurator or SystemUser, otherwise only if you have executed the method enableS-ignalTranlogsFull in this session.
+This error is received if you are DataCurator or SystemUser, otherwise only if you have executed System enableSignalTranlogsFull.
 RepositoryViewLost #abortErrLostOtRoot (3031) While running outside a transaction, Stone requested Gem to abort.
 Gem did not respond in the allocated time, and Stone was forced to revoke access to the object table.
-No arguments.

-13.3 Flow of Control
+14.3 Flow of Control

-Exception handlers with no explicit return operate like interrupt handlers - they return control directly to the method from which the exception was raised.
+Exception handlers with no explicit return operate like interrupt handlers-they return control directly to the method from which the exception was raised.
 You must write all default (static) exception handlers this way, because the stack usually changes by the time they catch an error.
-Dynamic (stack-based) exception handlers can also be written to behave that way, like the one in Example 13.1 on page 260.
-See Figure 13.2.
+Dynamic (stack-based) exception handlers can also be written to behave that way, like the one in Example 14.1 on page 285.
+See Figure 14.2.

-Figure 13.2 Default Flow of Control in Legacy Exception Handlers
+Figure 14.2 Default Flow of Control in Legacy Exception Handlers